CAVEconnectome/dash-connectivity-viewer/TO_CONFIG.md

   * `e` : Value in column associated with excitatory neurons.

   * `i` : Value in column associated with inhibitory neurons.

-* `cell_type_column_schema_lookup` : This item is a dict mapping schema names as keys to the column name to use to indicate cell type in the table.
-This is how it will work to use additional schema for the cell typing, but this feature is not yet tested and probably won't work out of the box.
-At the moment, the value should be:

-        ```python
-        {
-            "cell_type_local": "cell_type",
-        },
-        ```

 * `default_cell_type_dropdown` : The value is the table name to select by default when loading the page fresh.